Project setup agnostic

 - Load the Live++ DLL and register a process group with a single line of code using the provided single-header C++ API.

 - Enable Live++ for your module (and optionally its import DLLs) using another single line of code.

 Read the online documentation for a quickstart guide

 Live++ comes with an additional API that allows you to do even more advanced live coding, which would otherwise be impossible.

 Live++ offers pre- and post-patch hooks that allow you to even make changes to the memory layout of classes.
-Code like the example below allows you to add & remove members to & from classes.
+Code like the example below allows you to add and remove members to and from classes.

-Even though patching a running executable using Live++ is always safe, the API enables you to emit synchronization points into your executable, ensuring that code patches are always applied at e.g. the start of a single frame.
+Even though patching running executables using Live++ is always safe, the API enables you to emit synchronization points into your executable, ensuring that code patches are always applied at e.g. the start of a single frame.